pedromfedricci/books-futures-explained/src/2_a_mental_model_for_futures.md

 it easiest to build upon and it's relevant for understanding a lot of real implementations you'll find in the async ecosystem.

-Finally,please note that the code itself is "pseudo-rust" due to the need for brevity and clarity.
+Finally, please note that the code itself is "pseudo-rust" due to the need for brevity and clarity.

 >Click on a page to open a larger view in a new tab.